 However, some people genuinely have fears around meeting up, due to immunocompromised mates or family members.
 You never know someone else’s situation, so don’t apply pressure and overstep the mark.
 Some apps have filters and badges to help you identify peoples level of comfort with meeting up, and their vaccination status.

 Throw out a few options and see what sticks.
-Depending on the restrictions in the areas you love, ask if they’re cool with meeting up for a takeaway coffee, or even better, a joint that serves takeaway cocktails.
+Depending on the restrictions in the areas you love, ask if they’re cool with meeting up for a takeaway coffee, or even better, a joint that serves takeaway cocktails, or even regular cocktails (which is a very real possibility in the coming weeks/months).

 If you’re not getting a straight answer, ask instead what they are comfortable doing.
 Don’t go in harder or faster.
 Persistence won’t win here.
 And please don’t throw shade on her dismissing an invitation to your place.
 For women, meeting in public is simply safer.
 It has nothing to do with you and everything to do with the idiots who have come before you.
 Don’t take it personally.